telerik/reporting-docs/knowledge-base/error-handling-in-reports-and-report-viewers.md

 	The report's Error event has information about the processing element throwing the exception (`sender`), and provides arguments allowing you to read the exception and cancel the further processing.
 If you throw a custom exception in the Error event, the further processing will be stopped, and if you use a Report Viewer, you will receive the custom error message in the viewer's preview.

-2. **Errors related to processing items, leading to breaking the report document's generation**.
+2. **Errors related to processing items, breaking the report document's generation**.

 	* If these errors are not handled, the report will not be further processed.
 If you use a Report Viewer, and error will be displayed in viewer's preview.
 	* Such errors can be caught through the instance processing the report such as a [Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/overview%}) or a [ReportProcessor](/api/telerik.reporting.processing.reportprocessor).

 		The [ReportProcessor has an Error event](/api/telerik.reporting.processing.reportprocessor#Telerik_Reporting_Processing_ReportProcessor_Error) allowing you to handle general problems with reports without breaking the application.
 All Report Viewers have Error events allowing you to customize the error message and to handle it in code.
-Standard error messages are included in the localization resources of viewers:
+Standard error messages are included in the localization resources of the report viewers:

 		* **HTML5 Viewer**: [error event]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/events/error(e,-args)%}) and [localization resources]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/localization%});
 		* **WinForms ReportViewer**: [Error event](/api/telerik.reportviewer.winforms.reportviewerbase#Telerik_ReportViewer_WinForms_ReportViewerBase_Error) and [localization resources]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/report-viewer-localization%});